 - Break them into rings>For most of the rings, I keep 2 together to ensure you get lots of onion in the midde and it doesnt just take like batter.
 Hopefully you can see what I mean in the pic!

-- Add the seasoning, flour and and lager to a mixing bowl and whisk (either by hand or with an electric whisk). >I prefer to do this with an electric whisk to get as much air into the mix as possible, but you could use a hand whisk too!>Make sure you get right to the bottom of the mixing bowl as the flour tends to sneakily sit there.
+- Add the seasoning, flour and and lager to a mixing bowl and whisk (either by hand or with an electric whisk). >Make sure you get right to the bottom of the mixing bowl as the flour tends to sneakily sit there.

 - Take an onion ring, dip into the batter making sure its fully coated, and carefully lower into the oil.
 Repeat until your pan is full.

-- Leave the onion rings until JUST brown on the underside (like the pic – should take about 2 mins – if its taking longer, crank up the heat of your oil a little!).
+- Leave the onion rings until JUST brown on the underside (like the pic – should take about 1 min).
 At this stage, flip them over and cook until brown on the other side too.

 - Remove from the heat with a slotted spoon and place onto a cooling rack, allowing the excess oil to drain through the rack.

 - Repeat for the rest of your onion rings!